hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

 We provide the VM image which contains the artifact in this
 <a href="http://doi.org/10.5281/zenodo.4699760">link</a>.
 In the VM image, the
 required software to run the tool and experiments are already installed.
-The minimum resource to run the artifact is Quad-Core CPU with 4GB memory.
-In the VM image, there is Readme.txt file which explains how to reproduce our results in our paper.
+The minimum resource to run the artifact is a Quad-Core CPU with 4GB memory.
+In the VM image, there is the 'Readme.txt' file which explains how to reproduce our results in our paper.
 The 'Readme.txt' file is located in the '/home/user/CAV2021-AeC' directory.
 </p>